 Tulsi leaves are rich in essential oils.
 It contains eugenol which makes it good anti-oxidant.

 Dissolves kidney stones

 The holy basil being a great diuretic and detoxifier is great for the kidneys.
 Tulsi helps reduce the uric acid levels in the blood (one of the main reasons for kidney stones is the presence of excess uric acid in the blood), helps cleanse the kidneys, the presence of acetic acid and other components in its essential oils helps in breaking down kidney stones and its painkiller effect helps dull down the pain of kidney stones.
 To relieve kidney stones one must have the juice of tulsi leaves with honey, every day for six months to help wash out the stone from the kidney.

 With strong anti-oxidant and anti-carcinogenic properties tulsi has been found to help stop the progression of breast cancer and oral cancer (caused due to chewing tobacco).
 This is because its compounds restrict the flow of blood to the tumour by attacking the blood vessels supplying it.
 Have the extract of tulsi every day to keep these conditions at bay.

 Cures a headache

-Tulsi helps to relieve headaches caused due to sinusitis, allergies, cold or even migraines.
+Holy Basil helps to relieve headaches caused due to sinusitis, allergies, cold or even migraines.
 This is because it has pain relieving and decongestant properties, that help relieve the pain and resolve the root cause of the condition.
-If you are suffering from a headache, make a bowl of water that has been boiled with crushed tulsi leaves or tulsi extract.
+If you are suffering from a headache, make a bowl of water that has been boiled with crushed Holy Basil leaves or tulsi extract.
 Cool the water till it is room temperature or bearably hot.
 Place a small towel in it, wring out the excess water and place this on your forehead to treat a headache.
-Alternatively you could dip a towel in plain warm water and add a few drops of tulsi extract to the towel for immediate relief.
+Alternatively you could dip a towel in plain warm water and add a few drops of Holy Basil extract to the towel for immediate relief.